pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 ## The goal: not blocking for I/O

-First thing first we need to understand what problem those event loops are trying to solve.
+First things first, we need to understand what problem such an event loop is trying to solve.

 Say you want to write a web server from scratch.
 One of the first problems you will want to tackle is: how do I accept connections from